Ashishgupta45/Yes-Bank-Stock-Prediction---Regression/README.md

 <h3 align="center"> AlmaBetter Verfied Project - <a href="https://www.almabetter.com/"> AlmaBetter School </a> </h5>

-<p>I have developed a linear regresssion model in Python which predicts the price of yes bank.</p>
+<p>In this project i have developed a linear regression model in Python which predicts the stock price of yes bank.</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)